Flecheiros

 The Flecheiros are one of the uncontacted peoples in the Javari region of the Amazon.
-Their ambiguous name simply means "arrow shooters".
+The ambiguous Portuguese name simply means "arrow shooters".

 Region

 The Flecheiros live in the far west of Brazil, in the Vale do Javari Indigenous Territory, an area covering 32000 sqmi.
 Access to the Vale do Javari Indigenous Territory is limited by the government of Brazil to protect the indigenous groups inhabiting the area and the environment on which they depend for their traditional lifeways from exploitation by loggers, miners, poachers, drug traffickers and others.
 Several other indigenous peoples live in this territory, including the Kanamari and the Tsohom Djapa, who speak languages in the Katukina family, the Matis, the Marubo, the Kulina Pano, the Korubo and the Matses or Mayoruna, who speak Panoan languages.
 The region is also home to certain other groups of uncontacted peoples.
 Contact with uncontacted peoples is prohibited by the government of Brazil, even with respect to other indigenous groups living traditional lifeways, but state capacity is low in these areas and monitoring or enforcement is difficult.